-- If not for the global pandemic, I'd definitely be asking you to go out in the world and watch people do their work in context!
-Don't let the design of Assignment 2 make you think an interview is a substitute for that process... - During the Assignment 2 work time, see if you can find a way to make your video meeting not about an interview but about watching them do their work/hobby/task that you want to study, with occasional interruptions for you to learn about what they're doing. - If their task is computer-based, can they screen share? - If their task is non-computer based, can they point the camera at it? - Suggested structure: - Describe the kinds of tasks you're interested in learning. - Ask the participant to teach/show you how they do those tasks.
+- Ideally, go out in the world and watch people do their work in context!
+If not possible, watch their work on Zoom.
+Don't let the design of Assignment 2 make you think an interview is a substitute for that process - During the Assignment 2 work time, see if you can find a way to make your session not about an interview but about watching them do their work/hobby/task that you want to study, with occasional interruptions for you to learn about what they're doing. - If their task is computer-based, can they screen share? - If their task is non-computer based, can they point the camera at it? - Suggested structure: - Describe the kinds of tasks you're interested in observing. - Ask the participant to teach/show you how they do those tasks.
 Interrupt when something happens that you don't understand. - In the last 10 or 15 minutes, run your observations by the participant to see what you got right or wrong about their process. - Also highly encourage reading Thursday's reading before finalizing your design!